pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

     - migration
 ---

+Over the last 2 years, we've seen an increasing trend of cloud development teams migrating to Pulumi from Terraform.
+These teams often have experience with and meaningful investment in Terraform, but have also typically run into limits of expressivity, productivity, scalability or reliability with their existing tools.
+One of the first questions we hear when they decide to move to Pulumi is "how will I migrate my existing Terraform projects over?".

-Today, we're excited to announce support for converting whole Terraform projects to Pulumi via the `pulumi convert` command in the Pulumi CLI.
+Today, we're excited to announce new support for converting whole Terraform projects to Pulumi via the `pulumi convert` command in the Pulumi CLI.
 The new Terraform converter includes support for Terraform modules, core features of Terraform 1.4, and the majority of Terraform built-in functions, converting to Pulumi TypeScript, Python, Go, or C#.
 The new converter can significantly reduce the amount of time it takes to migrate Terraform to Pulumi.
 Let's dig in to learn more about the new converter and how to use it.

 <!--more-->

 Historically, we have offered a separate [tf2pulumi](https://github.com/pulumi/tf2pulumi) tool to convert small snippets of Terraform to Pulumi.
 The new converter is no longer a separate tool.
 As of [v3.71.0](/docs/install/), you can run the new converter directly from the Pulumi CLI with the `pulumi convert --from terraform` command.
 And you can convert more than small snippets -- the new converter supports converting full Terraform programs.

+The new support in `pulumi convert` builds upon Pulumi's [CrossCode](/crosscode/) foundations for providing universal infrastructure as code support across a wide variety of programming languages and converstion tooling between them.
+It also introduces a new concept of `converter` plugin in the Pulumi engine, which allows conversion tools from other Infrastructure as Code platforms to be integrated into the same `pulumi convert` experience in the future, both as part of the core project, as well as by other ecosystem partners and contributors.

+Several common use cases are supported via the new `pulumi convert --from terraform` support in the Pulumi CLI:

+* Converting your organization's existing Terraform projects to Pulumi
+* Converting your organization's existing Terraform modules to Pulumi, to be consumed as part of existing Pulumi projects
+* Converting 3rd party open source Terraform modules or projects which address a use case you want to incorporate into your existing Pulumi projects

 ## Supported Terraform Features